List of all U-boats

 21 Nov 1942

-At 04.26 hours, U-518 was forced to crash dive after a successful attack on convoy ON-145 when the U-boat was taken under fire by several ships in bright moonlight about 200 miles southeast of Sydney, Nova Scotia.
-HMCS Buctouche headed for the tracer fire and obtained Asdic contact, carrying out an immediate attack with four depth charges set to 100 feet at 04.42 hours.
-A whistle effect was heard afterwards, but as the contact had been lost and classified as non-sub she rejoined the convoy.
-The depth charges caused no damage, but unknown to them U-518 was in serious troubles because the mounting of the plug for the heating in the third torpedo tube broke loose due to a material defect, causing an uncontrollable flooding of the bow torpedo room through a thick jet of water as the bow cap could not be closed.
-At 05.18 hours, the U-boat was forced to surface and escaped undetected to the north.
-It took almost three hours to pump the bow room empty and U-518 returned to base because they were no longer ready for combat.
+The depth charges caused no damage, but unknown to the crew, U-518 was in serious trouble, because the mounting of the heating plug in the third torpedo tube had broken loose, causing uncontrollable flooding of the bow torpedo room from a thick jet of water, as the bow cap could not be closed.
+At 05.18 hrs, the boat was forced to surface, and escaped undetected to the north.
+It took almost three hours to pump the compartment out, and U-518 was forced to return to base because the damage left her unfit for combat.
 (Sources: ADM 199/1268)

 27 Jun 1943

 12.35 hrs, outbound, west of Finisterre: British Sunderland W6005 (RAF Sqdn 201/P, pilot F/O Brian E.H.
 Layne, RNZAF) strafed U-518 and dropped four depth charges.
-U-518 was damaged so badly she was forced to return to base, and survived another air attack 3 days later while en route.
+U-518 was damaged so badly she was forced to return to base, surviving another air attack on the way three days later.
 (Sources: Franks/Zimmerman)

 30 Jun 1943

-11.05 hours, Bay of Biscay, inbound: the already damaged boat was attacked by an Australian Sunderland aircraft (RAAF Sqdn 10/T, pilot F/L H.W.
+11.05 hours, Bay of Biscay, inbound: the already damaged boat was attacked by an Australian Sunderland flying boat (RAAF Sqdn 10/T, pilot F/L H.W.
 Skinner).
-Two attacks were made, but the five depth charges dropped in the second run overshot.
-AA fire badly damaged the wings and aft section of of the aircraft, mortally wounding the tail gunner.
+Two attacks were made, but the five depth charges dropped on the second run overshot.
+The wings and aft section of of the aircraft were badly damaged by flak, mortally wounding the stern gunner.
 (Sources: Franks/Zimmerman)

 9 Aug 1944